bentondavidl/Software-Engineering-MeetUp-Website/docs/status reports/team/week 4.md

 ## Progress this Week

-* Began work on skeleton diagram for database.
+* Got database tables and files set up.
-* Created Scenarios for user stories
+* Created Scenarios from user stories and converted them to Gerkin
 * Created consistent design across all html pages
 * created basic layout for all views
 * Made a profile page
+* Got controller ready to be hooked into the database

 ## Goals for Next Week

 * testing user stories
 * finish basic layout
 * improve website design and layout
-* work on profile page
+* Connect database and controller
+* Finish controller for all views and actions

 ## Next Meeting Agenda

-* test user stories and features
+* Review tests for user stories and features
-* test profile page
-* test database
+* Discuss challenges around hooking up database and controller
+* Divide remaining tasks between team members